kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 #### Example 3

-The manifest below is an example of incorrect usage of this new feature, as the user directs the updater and admission controller to continue managing container-level `resources` stanzas for all containers, preventing any benefit from the pod-level `resources` stanza.
+The manifest below is an example of incorrect usage of this new feature, as the user directs the updater and admission controller to continue managing container-level `resources` stanzas for all containers (because the container-level scaling mode defaults to `Auto`), preventing any benefit from the pod-level `resources` stanza.

 ```yaml
 apiVersion: autoscaling.k8s.io/v1